-Our net tangible book value as of December 31, 2019 was approximately US\$507.0 million, or US\$0.57 per ordinary share and US\$ per ADS.
+Our net tangible book value as of December 31, 2019 was approximately US\$507.0 million, or US\$0.57 per ordinary share and US\$8.55 per ADS.
 Net tangible book value represents the amount of our total consolidated tangible assets, less the amount of our total consolidated liabilities.
 Dilution is determined by subtracting net tangible book value per ordinary share as adjusted from the initial public offering price per ordinary shares.

-Without taking into account any other changes in such net tangible book value after December 31, 2019, other than to give effect to (i) the conversion of all of our preferred shares into ordinary shares on a one-to-one basis which will occur automatically immediately prior to the completion of this offering, (ii) the repurchase of 5,475,254 ordinary shares in February 2020, (iii) the recognition of one-time share-based compensation expense for share-based awards subject to accelerated vesting upon the completion of this offering, and (iv) our issuance and sale of ADSs offered in this offering at an assumed initial public offering price of US\$ per ordinary share and US\$ per ordinary share and US\$ per ordinary share and US\$ per ordinary share, or US\$ per ADS, to existing shareholders and an immediate dilution in net per ADS, to purchasers of ADSs in this offering.
+Without taking into account any other changes in such net tangible book value after December 31, 2019, other than to give effect to (i) the conversion of all of our preferred shares into ordinary shares on a one-to-one basis which will occur automatically immediately prior to the completion of this offering, (ii) the repurchase of 5,475,254 ordinary shares in February 2020, (iii) the recognition of one-time share-based compensation expense for share-based awards subject to accelerated vesting upon the completion of this offering, and (iv) our issuance and sale of 25,000,000 ADSs offered in this offering at an assumed initial public offering price of US\$17.0 per ADS, after deduction of the underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of December 31, 2019 would have been approximately US\$899.0 million, or US\$0.30 per ordinary share and US\$4.50 per ADS, to existing shareholders and an immediate dilution in net tangible book value of US\$0.83 per ordinary share, or US\$12.50 per ADS, to purchasers of ADSs in this offering.

-The following table illustrates the dilution at the assumed initial public offering price per ordinary share is US\$ and all ADSs are exchanged for ordinary shares:
+The following table illustrates the dilution at the assumed initial public offering price per ordinary share is US\$1.13 and all ADSs are exchanged for ordinary shares:

-Initial public offering price US\$ Net tangible book value per ordinary share as of December 31, 2019 US\$0.57 Pro forma net tangible book value per ordinary share after giving effect to the automatic conversion of our preferred shares and the repurchase of ordinary shares US\$ Pro forma as adjusted net tangible book value per ordinary share as adjusted to give effect to the automatic conversion of all of our outstanding preferred shares, the repurchase of ordinary shares and this offering US\$ Amount of dilution in net tangible book value per ordinary share to new investors in this offering US\$ Amount of dilution in net tangible book value per ADS to new investors in this offering US\$
+Initial public offering price US\$ 1.13 Net tangible book value per ordinary share as of December 31, 2019 US\$ 0.57 Pro forma net tangible book value per ordinary share after giving effect to the automatic conversion of our preferred shares and the repurchase of ordinary shares US\$ 0.19 Pro forma as adjusted net tangible book value per ordinary share as adjusted to give effect to the automatic conversion of all of our outstanding preferred shares, the repurchase of ordinary shares and this offering US\$ 0.30 Amount of dilution in net tangible book value per ordinary share to new investors in this offering US\$ 0.83 Amount of dilution in net tangible book value per ADS to new investors in this offering US\$ 12.50